+This recipe all began because we had been on vacation and I hadn’t gone grocery shopping yet!
 I knew the time had come!
-I had milked the “vacation blues” for as long as humanly possible.
+One can only milk the “vacation blues” for as long as humanly possible.
 I had to cook dinner.

-I had one tiny problem.
-I hadn’t been to the grocery store since we got back from Virginia.
-Time to put thinking cap on…(this could take a while).
+When the pantry is empty what do ya do?
+Ya put on that thinking cap …(this could take a while).
+What could I make?
 Then I remembered!
-I had a whole garden full of potato’s.
+There was a whole garden full of potato’s.
 (I hope I did?
-I mean we planted potatoes a few months ago.
+We planted potatoes a few months ago.
 Surely there were little round orbs out there by now?
 Please let there be potatoes under those dying plants!)

 I marched out the garden with great purpose.
 Sure I’d strike “gold”.
 Yukon Gold!
 (Oh that was a beautiful segue…lol) Lucky for me…I struck gold!!!
 (Okay so they don’t look super purty in this photo…but there’s a tummy full of yum under that dirt!)